-Here we evaluate which meteor streams are most likely to provide evidence of resonant effects in meteor orbit radar data.
-This will provide the most promising stream candidate for study in the current dataset.
-Meteoroid streams in which resonant effects have been observed include the Quadrantids, Perseids, Leonids, Orionids, June Bootids, Lyrids, Ursids, and Taurids (see Jenniskens et al. (1998); Jenniskens & Betlem (2000); (Emel'yanenko 2001a); Asher & Emel'yanenko (2002); Sato & Watanabe (2007); Trigo-Rodríguez et al. (2007); Rendtel (2008); Spurný & Shrbený (2008)).
-From the analytic study of Emel'yanenko (2001a), the Perseids, Eta Aquarids, Orionids, Lyrids, Leonids, and June Bootids have dynamics that may allow stable swarms to form at resonance locations.
-Ryabova (2005) also notes that the Geminid stream may contain a resonant concentration due to its close proximity to the narrow 7:1 and 8:1 resonance regions.
+Here, we evaluate which meteor streams are most likely to provide evidence of resonant effects in meteor orbit radar data.
+This will provide the most promising stream candidate for study in the current data set.
+Meteoroid streams in which resonant effects have been observed include the Quadrantids, Perseids, Leonids, Orionids, June Bootids, Lyrids, Ursids and Taurids (see Froeschlé & Scholl 1986; Wu & Williams 1995; Jenniskens et al. 1998; Jenniskens & Betlem 2000; Emel'yanenko 2001; Asher & Emel'yanenko 2002; Sato & Watanabe 2007; Trigo-Rodríguez et al. 2007; Rendtel 2008; Spurný & Shrbený 2008).
+From the analytic study of Emel'yanenko (2001), the Perseids, Eta Aquarids, Orionids, Lyrids, Leonids and June Bootids have dynamics that may allow stable swarms to form at resonance locations.
+Ryabova (2006) also notes that the Geminid stream may contain a resonant concentration due to its close proximity to the narrow 7:1 and 8:1 resonance regions.

-To evaluate the observability of resonance effects in these streams in CMOR data we consider, the position of the radiant of the corresponding meteor shower, the velocity of incoming meteors, the zenith hourly rate, and the resonance width.
+To evaluate the observability of resonance effects in these streams in CMOR data we consider the position of the radiant of the corresponding meteor shower, the velocity of incoming meteors, the zenith hourly rate (ZHR) and the resonance width.
 The radiant declination will determine whether a radar system at a given latitude can observe the shower.
-The velocity is used to determine semi-major axis values for the particle orbits, but most importantly is indicative of the relative uncertainties: observational radar uncertainties increase as the geocentric velocity of the particle increases, and are dependent on the relative impact geometry with the Earth, being greater for head-on collision.
-Therefore, high Earth-impact velocities can increase the difficulty of observing small-scale structure in the semi-major axis.
-The zenith hourly rate (ZHR) is the number of meteors expected to be observed per hour on a clear, moonless night with the shower radiant at the zenith (Murad & Williams 2002).
+The velocity is used to determine semimajor axis values for the particle orbits, but most importantly is indicative of uncertainties: observational radar uncertainties increase as the geocentric velocity of the particle increases, and are dependent on the relative impact geometry with the Earth, being greater for headon collision.
+Therefore, high Earth-impact velocities can increase the difficulty of observing small-scale structure in the semimajor axis.
+The ZHR is the number of meteors expected to be observed per hour on a clear, moonless night with the shower radiant at the zenith (Williams & Murad 2002).
 This parameter can be used as a relative measure of meteor shower strengths: showers of higher ZHR are more likely to produce statistics sufficient to overcome large measurement uncertainties.
 However, ZHR values are usually based on visual observations, and are not always representative of the shower rates at the radar mass level.
 Therefore, here we instead use the 'maxZ' parameter defined in Brown et al. (2008) as 'the relative activity strength at maximum' (Brown et al. 2008).
 The resonance width will determine if a resonant feature is important with respect to uncertainties: a very small resonant width compared with measurement uncertainties will make detection difficult as the uncertainties will restrict the ability to sense small-scale features.